pytorch/examples/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Checklist:

-- [ ] Have you added tests that prove your fix is effective or that this feature works?
+- [ ] Have you added tests that prove your fix is effective or that this example works?
 - [ ] Has code been commented, particularly in hard-to-understand areas?
 - [ ] Have you made corresponding changes to the documentation?